Lisa Hickey was beautiful twice, and she hated herself for it.

 The truth is, nothing is wrong with it.
 You can absolutely like whom you like.
 I am not trying to make anyone feel guilty.
 You own your own feelings, not me.
 And I am certainly not blaming you for my own screwed-up insecurities.

 I am telling you my side of the story so you understand this—I am not a good a person when I am beautiful.
-I don’t want it to be so important — but I think it’s important to you, as guys, so it’s important to me.
+I don’t want beauty to be so important—but I think it’s important to you, as guys, so it’s important to me.
 And this is my story, not every woman’s and I’m sure there are plenty of beautiful women who are not like me either.
 But when I’m beautiful—or close to beautiful—it’s all I think about.
 When I’m beautiful and I’m with you, I’m wondering if the guy across the room thinks I’m beautiful.
 I think beauty is going to connect us; but I’m not connecting with you, I’m connecting with a beautiful image of myself that I think you might like.
 It sucks.
 It sucks for both of us.

 And my addiction to beauty hurts men because I don’t give you credit for being the guys you are—someone who likes the incredible complexity of women for who they are.